speudusa/csharp-web-development-wiki/Lesson-14-(SQL-Part-1).md

 ## Announcements

 1. Students are over half way done with Unit 2.
 Give them a shout out!

+1. Check with your course manager for any important announcements.

+### Part-Time Students

 1. Graded Assignment #4 covers the material from Classes 14-17.
 As always, encourage the students to take the time to read through the whole assignment and see what they can get started on now.

-1. Check with your course manager for any important announcements.
+### Full-Time Students

+* Welcome to Day 22
+* Lesson 14

 ## Large Group Time (Instructor)